yo-yo-yo-jbo/generating_random_primes/README.md

 Also note the entire algorithm is very efficient, and in fact, it's `O(log(n)^3)`, which is a good reason why it's used even though it's a probabilistic algorithm.
 Note that in 2002 humanity discovered its first deterministic primality algorithm (the [AKS primality test](https://en.wikipedia.org/wiki/AKS_primality_test)), but its complexity is `O(log(n)^6)`.

+## Summary
+This blogpost was a bit mathematical, but not terribly mathematical - we used our knowledge of Modular arithmetics and some cool elemetry number theory ideas to describe how prime numbers are efficiently generated.
+I find it fascinating that many descriptions of cryptosystems have a "generate a random prime number" step in them, treating it as a black-box.
+I therefore hope this blogpost was useful!

+Stay tuned!

+Jonathan Bar Or